Making a 3d game in assembly, introduction

 At first I considered using Unity for this project.
 Even though I did not want to use a garbage collected language having had enough of that in previous project Unity did sort of solve that issue with the new Dots architecture.
 But that was still new at that time and in the earliest previews still.
 This was at the start of the Summer 2019.
 So it felt quite uncertain if Dots would be done anytime soon and there were also rumours about Unity going public which made their future business model an uncertainty as well.
 In addition I did not really like the idea of using a general purpose engine since it often has overly complicated solutions for things since it has to work to create as many things as possible.
 While a custom engine for a game can take all the shortcuts to just solve things that is needed for this particular game.

 I then thought, what if I go a bit extreme and use assembly.
 Is it even possible still?
-Why is no one doing it anymore?
+Why is no one doing it any more?
 These were questions I asked myself.
 I remember that Chris Sawyer used assembly to make his games transport tycoon and roller coaster tycoon.
 So I made some research on the subject while on a sunny vacation in Croatia.
 I came across the following series of articles on code project:

 So I read this series and was convinced that it was worth trying to make the game in assembly.
-So I spend the rest of the summer implementing Tetris in assembly and DirectX 11.
+So I spent the rest of the summer implementing Tetris in assembly and DirectX 11.
 It was a bit tricky at first especially since it took me some time to find a debugger to use and I never really got it working fully during the Tetris project.
 I did however get a good opportunity to learn about SIMD operations which is the key to good performance on a modern CPU.
 You can se a short video of the result in the video below.

 After that exercise I felt that assembly was a tool that could be suitable to make a full game in and it would be a fun challenge as well.